Rootless Installation

 Host preparation

-The script must be run with sudo or as root.
+The script must be run either with sudo or as root.
 If you are logged in as root, exclude sudo from the command.

 Replace EXASOL_USER